Accelerated Real-time Cine and Flow under In-magnet Staged Exercise: Introduction

 Stress CMR investigations commonly involve the use of vasodilators or inotropic agents \cite{kramer2020standardized}, which fail to mimic the hemodynamic alterations or provide the prognostic data associated with physical exercise \cite{leischik2007prognostic,pagnanelli2017pharmacologic}.
 CMR with exercise stress (ExCMR) has the ability to correlate symptoms (e.g., shortness of breath) and functional capacity with workload and thus offer a more comprehensive and dynamic assessment of cardiovascular function.
 In pulmonary artery hypertension, for example, ExCMR has shown a superior ability to capture dynamic changes in the right heart than any other modality \cite{goransson2019exercise}.

 Several studies have demonstrated the use of CMR immediately after in-room treadmill exercise \cite{foster2012mr}.
 In multiple clinical trials, this strategy has demonstrated success in detecting myocardial ischemia \cite{raman2016diagnostic}.
 However, MRI-compatible treadmills are not readily available.
 Moreover, the need to transfer the patient from the treadmill to the MRI scanner not only creates a time delay between peak exercise and imaging but also makes imaging at various stress levels impractical.
-In contrast, the commercially available ergometers that enable supine exercise on the MRI patient table are more desirable.
-Several studies have shown the feasibility of out-of-bore exercise using ergometers \cite{le2016assessing, le2020application,morales2022inline}, where the subject exercises on the MRI table outside the magnet.
+In contrast, the supine ergometers that enable exercise on the MRI patient table are more broadly available.
+Several studies have shown the feasibility of imaging during a pause in the in-magnet exercise \cite{le2016assessing, le2020application} or out-of-bore exercise using ergometers \cite{morales2022inline}.
+For the latter, the subject exercises on the MRI table outside the magnet.
 Once the target heart rate or exertion level is achieved, the subject is quickly moved into the scanner for imaging.
-Although more efficient than the treadmill protocol, this approach still suffers from some of the same limitations.
+Although more efficient than the treadmill protocol, these approaches still suffer from some of the same limitations.